• Skip to primary navigation

 Combine the oats, brown sugar, flour, coconut, baking powder, and salt in a large bowl.
 Mix to combine evenly.

-Add soften butter, milk, and vanilla.
-Mix together with a wooden spoon (or your hands) until well combined.
+Add the softened butter, milk, and vanilla.
+Mix with a wooden spoon (or your hands) until everything is well combined.

 Use a 2-tablespoon cookie scoop or spoons to form cookies.